 If you qualify, filing for Chapter 13 bankruptcy results in a consolidation of your debts and the development of a payment plan to pay off that debt over 3 to 5 years.
 The length of the repayment plan is based on your current monthly income.
 The plan is developed with input from your creditors, who may object to a proposed plan before it is approved.
 Once the plan is approved, both you and your creditors are required to abide by the plan.

 Any bankruptcy has consequences, and living on a fixed income can be challenging.
-But if you simply need time and you can make current mortgage payments along with your repayment plan, all of your property can remain in your family’s possession.
+But if you simply need time, can make current mortgage payments, and stick to your repayment plan, all of your property can remain in your family’s possession.

 Our Los Angeles bankruptcy attorneys are prepared to work on your behalf to secure your financial future.
 Speak with our firm to learn more about your rights and how we can protect them.